CHNPAT005/PCEPTG-EC/README.md

 ## Using the functions for other purposes:
 ### Hawkes

-We have included a variety of functions for a multivariate Hawkes process with single exponential kernel.
+We have included a variety of functions for a M-variate Hawkes process with single exponential kernel.

 #### Simulation Example

 The simulation function requires 4 input variables:
 - lambda0: the constant base-line intensity
-- alpha: nxn matrix of alphas in the exponential kernel
+- alpha: MxM matrix of alphas in the exponential kernel
-- beta: nxn matrix of betas in the exponential kernel
+- beta: MxM matrix of betas in the exponential kernel
 - T: the time horizon of the simulation

 ```julia